ballerina-platform/ballerina-distribution/examples/gauge-metrics/gauge_metrics.md

 ::: out ./examples/gauge-metrics/gauge_metrics.client.out :::

-To start the service, navigate to the directory that contains the `.bal` file and execute the `bal run` command below with the `--observability-included` build time flag and the `Config.toml` runtime configuration file.
+To start the service, navigate to the directory that contains the `.bal` file, and execute the `bal run` command below with the `--observability-included` build time flag and the `Config.toml` runtime configuration file.

 ::: out ./examples/gauge-metrics/gauge_metrics.server.out :::